grantsrb/cogmtc/README.md

         correct number of times after the animation phase and/or the player is no longer on the pile.
 Overrides `langall` to true. will be ignored if actnlish is true.
+    "skippan": bool
+        if true, will include a completely new skip token for language predictions on skipped frames.
+    "skip_is_null": bool
+        if true, will set the skip token equal to the null token to conserve the number of language prediction types.
     "numeral_base": int or None
         if base is argued and use_count_words is 5, lang_preds are sequential and are trained to output the numerals inline with